 Brandon joined the Foreign Service in March of 2009, and in July we moved to Cairo.
 I went to the US for three months in 2009 so that Edwin could join our family in December.
 In 2011, we survived the Arab Spring and resulting evacuation, left Cairo permanently in July, had another boy, Joseph, in November, and moved to Baku, Azerbaijan in December.

 We left Baku in January 2014 and spent 9 months in Virginia, where Brandon studied Tajik and I had our fifth child, Eleanor.
 We moved to Tajikistan in November 2014 with a three-month stay in the U.S. to have our sixth child, William, in 2017.
-We will stay until summer of 2018 when we will move to our next post, Tashkent, in Uzbekistan.
+We left Dushanbe in summer 2018 and moved to Tashkent that same summer, with a stop in the US.